FamleeX/javastudent/README.md

 This is for my (2nd) Java class.
 I almost lost all of my code so I am creating this repository

 Changelog
+5/22/23
+Removed Class Files (just recompile)
+Assignment 1 (May have been pushed already)
+-----Finalized
+Assignment 2
+-----Average is mostly done, needs some cleanup
+-----Distribution is mostly done, needs a once over
+-----RelativelyPrimeArray is complete but rewrite of code is needed to use printf()

 5/19/23
 Modified RelativelyPrimeArray to fit assignment parameters, now all indexes of 0 are not touched (values should be null)